 If you can play even a few songs, you have something to offer.

-My grandparents, like so many grandparents, possessed an upright piano that sat all forlorn in the freezing Glasgow front room they kept for best, waiting for someone to turn up and play it.
-I don’t think either of them ever played it – or I never heard them do so.
+My grandparents, like so many grandparents, possessed an upright piano that stood forlorn in the freezing Glasgow front room they kept for best, waiting for someone to turn up and play it.
+I don’t think either of them ever played it – at least I never heard them do so.
 It must have been purchased for my father.

 There are plenty of talentless, or almost talentless, people who’ve done OK.
-One that leaps, literally, to mind is John Otway, whom I remember paying to see on several occasions in the early 1980s.
-The fact that he couldn’t sing, wasn’t much of a guitarist, and wrote songs of – how shall we say? – a variable quality, did not prevent him from building a cult following which survives today.
+One that leaps, literally, to mind is John Otway, whom I remember paying to see on several occasions in the early 1980s, including at the legendary Eric’s Club in Liverpool.
+The fact that he couldn’t sing, wasn’t much of a guitarist, and wrote songs of – how shall we put it? – a variable quality, did not prevent him from building a cult following which survives today.
 As does he.

 At least you were in for a memorable night